unique1o1/uniqx/README.md

 You have to deploy your own tunnel server for the client to work.
 Visit [jprq.io](https://github.com/unique1o1/jprq.io)

 ## what's New
-- websocket support added (fire up your jupyter notebook no time)
+- websocket support added (fire up your jupyter notebook in no time)

 ## How JPRQ Works